2742018/ai-for-the-arts/README.md

 Part 4: Creative AI application design and reflection.
 (Application_of_Large_Language_Models.ipynb)

 Each part of this repository includes the source code and my reflections to provide context and insights into my learning process.

+*Note: there are 2 Coding Exercises book (with and without outputs)